Simplifying Dependent Reductions in the Polyhedral Model: Background: The Simplifying Reductions Framework

-\item {\bf Intersect.} The transformation next computes the intersection of the shifted polyhedral with its original polyhedral, yielding $\polyhedral{[i, j] : 1 \le i < N \wedge 0 \le j \le i - 1 }$ (overlapped points in the shaded purple triangle in \Cref{fig:prefixsum}).
-This polyhedral denotes the subset of points of the original domain $\mathcal{P}$, whose value can be reused from the predecessor points as indicated by the reuse vector.

-\item {\bf Project.} Finally, the transformation projects the result onto the space of polyhedron that represents the indices of left hand side array \texttt{S}.
-Concretely, the transformation applies the projection represented by the polyhedral relation $\polyhedral{[i, j] \rightarrow [i] : \forall i, j}$), yielding the polyhedron $\polyhedral{[i] : 1 \le i < N}$.
+\item {\bf Intersect.} The transformation next computes the intersection of the shifted polyhedron\rline{polyhedraltopolyhedron} with its original polyhedron, yielding $\polyhedral{[i, j] : 1 \le i < N \wedge 0 \le j \le i - 1 }$ (triangles outlined in round dots in \Cref{fig:prefixsum}).
+This polyhedron denotes the subset of points of the original domain $\mathcal{P}$, whose value can be reused from the predecessor points as indicated by the reuse vector.
+We note that the intersection computation itself does not detect the equivalence of expressions across indices.
+Instead, ST's reuse vector selection process (\Cref{sec:srconfig}) ensures that instances within the intersection denote equivalent expressions. i \item {\bf Project.} Finally, the transformation projects the result onto the space of the polyhedron that represents the indices of the left hand side of the array \texttt{BTmp}.
+Concretely, the transformation applies the projection represented by the polyhedral relation $\polyhedral{[i, j] \rightarrow [i] : \forall i, j}$), yielding the polyhedron $\polyhedral{[i] : 1 \le i < N}$. { }This final polyhedron is exactly the domain of elements of \texttt{BTmp} that exhibits reuse along the reuse vector $\vec{r}$.
+This polyhedron corresponds to the domain of the statement $\texttt{S1AddReuse}$, computes $\texttt{BTmp}[i]$ with $\texttt{BTmp}[i] =\texttt{BTmp}[i - 1] + \texttt{BTempAdd}[i]$.

 \end{itemize}